smhxx/atom-ts-transpiler/README.md

 <details>
 <summary><b>Can't I just transpile the package myself?</b></summary>

 Yes, absolutely.
 In fact, *this* package is transpiled from TypeScript prior to publishing.
 However, manually transpiling your entire project for testing and publication can be a bit of a pain, especially since apm doesn't currently support `prepublish` scripts.
-With a custom transpiler, the interpretation between Atom and your TypeScript code is handled automatically, with practically zero performance penalty once the package has been installed and activated for the first time.
+With a custom transpiler, the interpretation between Atom and your TypeScript code is handled automatically, with virtually zero performance penalty once the package has been installed and activated for the first time.
 </details>
 <details>
 <summary><b>How can I contribute to the project?</b></summary>